mobtest/renaissance.io/documents/manual_qa_ios_apps.md

 Trigger memory warnings in the Simulator.

+## Battery
+1. Does the app drain the battery extensive?
+2. Does the app use background processes like fine grained location services that require a lot of resources?

 ## Text input
 1. Can a very large text be entered?
 2. What happens on suspend and resume?
 Can I continue entering text where I left off?

 ## Context and environment
 1. How is it to use the app outdoors with lots of light?
-2. Does a busy surrounding make the app significantly harder to use?
+2. Does a busy/distracting surrounding make the app significantly harder to use?
+3. Will the app be used in a nonoptimal way, like walking/running, attached to arm with an armband?

 ## Accessability
 1. Are controls accessible?